facil-io/cstl/fio-stl.md

 -------------------------------------------------------------------------------
 ## Risky Hash (data hashing):

+[Risky Hash](./riskyhash) is facil.io's fast hashing solution that balances non-cryptographic security consideration and speed.
 If the `FIO_RISKY_HASH` macro is defined than the following static function will be defined:

 #### `fio_risky_hash`